Citadel-Station-13/Citadel-Station-13-RP/tools/setup_dev_db/README.md

 Only works on windows right now, if you're on linux you should know how to set up a database.

+## What this is not for.

+This is **not** for developing the database.

+This sounds counterintuitive, but this script pretty much just blindly runs migrations.
+If a migration fails, there's nothing it can do about it unless there's an undo migration (which is usually not the case).

 ## WARNING

 **Do not, under any circumstances, use or attempt to modify this tool to run in production.**